 At CLB 7 or NCLC 7, you are capable of writing work-related reports like incident reports and progress reports.
 Also, you can write descriptions of familiar situations.
 You can also write on familiar topics with some degree of complexity, especially in grammar.

 Errors are still present at this level (as with other Canadian language benchmarks).
 Language or French usage at this level is often clear but may seem unnatural particularly with idioms and figures of speech.

 Language Testing And CLB Equivalents

 At the time of writing, IRCC recognizes four language tests as acceptable for immigration to Canada.
-These tests assess and evaluate your usage of either English or French, the official languages of Canada.
-Certain scores in each correspond to a certain CLB equivalent.
+These tests assess and evaluate your usage of either English or French, where certain scores in each correspond to a certain CLB equivalent.

 In other words, the score you might need to get a CLB or NCLC 7 depends on the language test you plan to take.

 The CELPIP is an English proficiency test designed to measure “functional English usage”.
 Being a popular choice among immigrants, the CELPIP has two types- the CELPIP general and CELPIP LS.
 The former tests all four language skills and the latter tests only listening and speaking.

 It has to be kept in mind that the CELPIP LS is mainly for citizenship applications.
 For Express Entry, the CELPIP general is required.